Williams Sonoma Peppermint Bark

 What can you serve peppermint bark with?

-You may want to serve this on a cookie tray, or serve this as a dessert selection at a holiday gathering.
+You may want to serve this on a cookie tray or as a dessert selection at a holiday gathering.
 I love to serve this with Walkers Shortbread Cookies or some White Chocolate Cranberry Cookies.

 How to store peppermint bark

-You will want to place this into an airtight container.
+You will want to place this bark candy in an airtight container.
 This will help prevent the bark from absorbing moisture or orders from other foods.
-If you are staking the peppermint bark, place a sheet of parchment paper between each layer to keep pieces from sticking together.
-Also, store in a cool, dry place, but do not place it in the refrigerator.
+If you are stacking the peppermint bark, place a sheet of parchment paper between each layer to keep pieces from sticking together.
+Also, store it in a cool, dry place, but do not place it in the refrigerator.
 Refrigeration can cause the chocolate to bloom, affecting the appearance of your peppermint bark.

 How long does peppermint bark last?